-An overriding consideration at all times should be that royalty obligations not undermine access -- the key goal sought from the exercise of compulsory licensing pharmaceuticals.
-While attention should appropriately be mindful of the real costs of R&D, developing country governments especially should be cognizant that the small size of developing country markets means remuneration in these markets will not have a first order effect on R&D. They should also recognize that governments have options to support R&D through a variety of mechanisms other than the patent system.
+An overriding consideration at all times should be that royalty obligations should not undermine access - the key goal sought from the exercise of compulsory licensing of pharmaceuticals.
+While one should be mindful of the real costs of R&D, developing country governments especially should be cognizant that the small size of developing country markets means remuneration in these markets will not have a first order effect on R&D. They should also recognize that governments have options to support R&D through a variety of mechanisms other than the patent system.

 Government's may choose any number of different policy objectives and approaches when setting remuneration for non-voluntary use of a patent.
-The World Bank reviewed some in a June 2, 2003 meeting in Washington, DC.
+The World Bank, in a meeting in Washington, DC, on 2 June 2003, reviewed some of them, as outlined hereafter.